Worldkilas/Worldkilas/README.md

 - 🌐 Venturing into Web3

 ## 👷‍♂️ Current Project
-I'm currently working on **[animenexa] https://x.com/AnimeNexa_ANX**, a Web3 hub for Otakus built on Solana network.
+- I'm currently working on **AnimeNexa[https://x.com/Otashu_io]**, a Web3 hub for Otakus built on Solana network.
 It’s where anime lovers and blockchain merge!
+- Building Hue Marketplace, a web3 based preorder platform for physical products on solana

 ## 🌱 Goals
 - Deepen my knowledge of Rust